kittha/scripts_shell-script/README.md

 - program will clean everything in that remote repo.
 ---

-## "createViteReactJsScript.sh"
-- set project-name and run.
-This script will create Vite React JS app for you.
-### How to use (in Bash or POSIX Compliant Shells)
-- in bash terminal type command `chmod u+x createViteReactJsScript.sh`
-- right click file then click "Run as a program"
-- program will create vite react js app project for you.
----
 ## "gh-clone-prod-to-sandbox-env-script.sh"
 - Clone FROM: GitHub Remote repo TO: Sandbox env script
 ### How to use (in Bash or POSIX Compliant Shells)